Buzz Rickson G-1 Flying Jacket, U. S. Navy 55-J-14 , A. Pritzker & Sons, Inc.

 Buzz Rickson goods are imported from Japan

-Sizes available: 36-44 Regular in even-numbered sizes.
+Sizes: XS – XXXL.
+The fit is generous.
 Please see our SIZING TIPS for advice on how to get the correct fit.

 Buzz Rickson’s goods are imported from Japan